Public Relations & Blog Writing SPRING Internship (Virtual) - 2023

 Interested applicants are encouraged to apply immediately.
 Candidates will be considered on a first-come, first-served basis.

-To apply, please submit through Handshake or email [intern at AmishHeritage .org] with the following:
+To apply, please submit through Handshake or email [intern at AmishHeritage .org] with the following in PDF format:

 - Email subject line: AHF Internship: [YOUR NAME]